vuestorefront/vue-storefront/packages/core/docs/enterprise/feature-list.md

   - Display product price
   - Display product discounts
   - Add product to wishlist
-  - Remove a product from wishlist
+  - Remove a product from the wishlist

 ### Checkout